KentoNishi/Simple-Neural-Network/README.md

 # Simple Neural Network

-Simple neural network implementation in C++ by Kento Nishi.
+Simple neural network implementation in C++.

 ## Download
 Clone the repository with git.